EdHart85/nginx/README.md

 This nginx.conf file should work well for most common enviroments.

 I recommend you to take a look at all parameters used and what it does.
 I tried to comment it as much and as clear as I could.
-Nginx official documentation (https://nginx.org/en/docs/) can help you out too.nginx
+Nginx official documentation (https://nginx.org/en/docs/) can help you out, too.

 <h2>virtualhost_template</h2>

-I'll try to descrive below the most important aspects of the virtualhost_template file.
-Yet I recommend you to check the whole file.
+Here we will describe the most important aspects of the 'virtualhost_template' file.
+However, it's recommended to check the entire file.

 <h3>server_name</h3>